Key Volunteer roles and responsibilities

 - Green Team

-Hundreds of volunteers help organize the 45,000 participants race morning by regulating access to start corrals, controlling pedestrian crosswalks and keeping participants organized as they advance to the start.
+Hundreds of volunteers help organize the thousands of participants race morning by regulating access to start corrals, controlling pedestrian crosswalks and keeping participants organized as they advance to the start.
 Key Volunteers will oversee start corral volunteers and operations, providing instructions and management throughout the morning.

 Finish line volunteers distribute medals, heatsheets, water, Gatorade, food and beer, as well as assist with the set-up and clean-up of their respective stations.
 Key Volunteers, in conjunction with operations staff, manage two shifts of volunteers in designated finish line areas to ensure continuous participant flow and efficient distribution of materials.